Rishekk/Custom-Relational-Database/readme.md

 ---

 Dive into the code and start exploring the capabilities of this RDBMS.
-Happy coding! 💻🚀
+Happy coding! 💻🚀# Updated on day 1